JetBrains/intellij-sdk-docs/basics/action_system.md

 See the [Grouping Actions](/tutorials/action_system/grouping_action.md) tutorial for examples of creating action groups.

 ## Registering Actions
-There are two main ways to register an action: either by listing it in the `<actions>` section of a plugin's `plugin.xml` file, or through code.
+There are two main ways to register an action: either by listing it in the `<actions>` section of a plugin's `plugin.xml` file or through code.

 ### Registering Actions in plugin.xml
-Registering actions in `plugin.xml` is demonstrated in the following reference examples, which document all elements and attributes that can be used in the `<actions>` section, and describes the meaning of each element.
+Registering actions in `plugin.xml` is demonstrated in the following reference examples, which document all elements and attributes used in the `<actions>` section and describe each element's meaning.

 #### Setting the Override-Text Element for an Action

 > **TIP** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.

-By using the `<override-text>` element introduced in 2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.
+Using the `<override-text>` element introduced in 2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.

 In the `action` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the menu text "Garbage Collector: Collect _Garbage."
 The `add-to-group` element declares the action is added to the Tools Menu.